Northwoods Inn owner accused of extorting tenants for sex acts granted bail - Saskatoon | Globalnews.ca

 READ MORE: Saskatoon man accused of extorting tenants for sexual favours

-In addition to standard bail conditions, the 74-year-old is ordered to have no contact with complainants in the matter.
+In addition to standard bail conditions, Pontes is ordered to have no contact with complainants in the matter.

 He is also required to have no direct contact with any female resident or guest of the Northwoods Inn unless accompanied by management or staff who are aware of the charges.